 - Have your furnace or boiler checked and serviced by a licensed contractor at least once a year, preferably before the heating season begins.

-- Clean or replace the furnace filter, if necessary.
+- Clean or replace the furnace filter on forced hot air systems.

 - Have your fuel tanks filled and keep an eye on levels throughout the winter.